Gordon Hartogensis: Business career

-Shortly after his departure from Aspen Technology, Hartogensis founded Auric Technology LLC.
-As founder and chief executive officer, he was instrumental in the development of customer relationship management software solutions and support.
-Auric Technology was sold to Telnorm in 2011.
+Shortly after his departure from Aspen, Hartogensis founded and led Auric Technology, a customer relationship management (CRM) software company.
+Auric was sold to Telnorm in 2011.

-After the sale of Auric Technology, he managed a portfolio of private equity, venture capital, real estate, and angel investments.
-He also served as an advisor to several portfolio companies.
+After the sale of Auric Technology, Hartogensis became an angel investor who funded and advised several technology startup companies.

 Pension Benefit Guaranty Corporation (PBGC)

 Hartogensis was nominated for the position of Director of the Pension Benefit Guaranty Corporation on May 15, 2018.
-He was confirmed by the United States Senate on April 30, 2019 by a vote of 72–27.
+He was confirmed for a five-year term by the United States Senate on April 30, 2019, by a vote of 72–27.
 He was sworn in as Director on May 15, 2019.

-When Hartogensis took the helm of the PBGC in 2019, the agency faced a crisis in its multiemployer insurance program which was projected to be insolvent by 2025 and had a financial deficit of over 65 billion dollars.
+When Hartogensis took the helm of the PBGC in 2019, the agency's multiemployer insurance program was projected to be insolvent by 2025 and had a financial deficit of over 65 billion dollars.
 He worked with both parties in Congress to try to find a bipartisan solution to the crisis, and he testified before the Senate Finance Committee in December 2019.
 The American Rescue Plan Act of 2021 which was signed into law by President Biden on March 11, 2021, provided $86 billion to address the multiemployer pension crisis.
 The law created Special Financial Assistance (SFA), a rescue program for financially troubled multiemployer pension plans.
 The SFA program was implemented by the PBGC under Hartogensis' leadership.

 PBGC's 2021 annual report reflected the impact of SFA, and the agency reported positive financial positions in both its single-employer and multiemployer insurance programs for the first time in over 20 years.
+As a result, the Government Accountability Office (GAO) removed PBGC from its High-Risk List for the first time since 2003.

 On July 13, 2022, the Partnership for Public Service rated PBGC number one in "2021 Best Places to Work in the Federal Government" among small agencies.
 Hartogensis accepted the award on behalf of PBGC.

+In 2023, Hartogensis supervised the agency's move to a new headquarters in the Portals II office building near The Wharf (Washington, D.C.).

+His five-year term at the PBGC ended on April 30, 2024.